 He achieved fellowship status in the American College of Healthcare Executives.
 This is essentially Board Certification in Healthcare Management.
 Dr Satiani has had extensive experience in medical staff participation including President of the Medical Staff of Grant Medical Center in Columbus and a member of the Board and task forces at Ohio Health, a large multi-hospital healthcare organization in Columbus, Ohio.

-His professional interests include consultations, coordinating business education seminars for physicians and other healthcare professionals.
+His professional interests include consultations related to establishing physician leadership programs, coordinating business education seminars for physicians and other healthcare professionals.
 He has coordinated and taught seminars in business education for physicians for Ohio Health, the Ohio Chapter of the American College of Surgeons, Otterbein College and the Society for Vascular Surgery.

 He also developed an 24-month curriculum on practice management for surgical residents in the Department of Surgery to prepare them for economic, legal, and personal finance challenges ahead of them.